moveyourdigital/nextjs-i18n/README.md

 - 🚦  **SSR**: Supports SSR and SSG very well.
 - 🌱  **Easy**: No configuration.
 Just install and use it.
 No external translation files needed.
 - 🚀  **Powerful**: Supports plurals, templating, variable interpolation, JSX substitutions.
 Uses mustache syntax.
-- ✅  **Context**: Textual strings live in code, close to their context.
+- 👩🏽‍🎨  **Context**: Textual strings live in code, close to their context.
+- ✅  **Tests**: Unit tests with good coverage.
+Feel free to add your owns.

 ## Installation 🧑🏻‍💻